ermongroup/fairgen/README.md

 python3 train_attribute_clf.py celeba ./results/multi_clf -- multi=True
 ```

-Then, the trained attribute classifier will be saved in `./results/attr_clf` and will be used for downstream evaluation for generative model training.
+Then, the trained attribute classifier will be saved in `./results/attr_clf` (`./results/multi_clf`) and will be used for downstream evaluation for generative model training.
+Note the path where these classifiers are saved, as they will be needed for GAN training + evaluation.

 ## 3) Pre-train density ratio classifier